1 Kings Chapter 22

 |1Ki 22:33||- (top)|

-“badly wounded.”
-The word “badly” is not in the Hebrew text but is expressed in the verb translated “wounded,” because that is a word that means “sick” or “diseased,” and is not the normal word for wounded or hurt.(top)
+“severely wounded.”
+The word “severely” is not in the Hebrew text but is expressed in the verb translated “wounded,” because that is a word that means “sick” or “diseased,” and is not the normal word for wounded or hurt.(top)

 “to the bottom of the chariot.”
 There was so much blood from the wound that Ahab’s clothing did not absorb it all and it ran down to the bottom of the chariot.(top)